vkadlcik/DB48X-on-DM42/doc/commands/system.md

 ## SaveState

 Save the machine's state to disk, using the current state if one was previously loaded.
 This is intended to quickly save the state for example before a system upgrade.

+## Help

+Access the built-in help in a contextual way.
+Bound to __XShift-+__

+If the first level of the stack contains a text corresponding to a valid help topic, this topic will be shown in the help viewer.
+Otherwise, a help topic corresponding to the type of data in the stack will be selected.